Colonel

 For gallantry and consistent good work.
 He has at all times displayed the utmost gallantry in action, and for his determination and skill has set a very fine example to the pilots of his squadron.
 On the 23rd April, 1918, in spite of bad weather conditions, he successfully dropped bombs on the Ostend Docks from a height of 800 feet amidst very intense anti-aircraft and machine-gun fire.
 He also made valuable observations.
 He has taken part in many bomb raids, and has destroyed or driven down out of control several enemy machines.

 Thomas Frederick Le Mesurier is buried in the Dunkirk Town Cemetery (IV.A.24).
-The inscription placed on his headstone by his family reads:
+The inscription place on his headstone by his family reads:

 he is not here